-Taxing Hidden Wealth: The Consequences of U.S. Enforcement Initiatives for Evasive Foreign Accounts, with Niels Johannesen, Patrick Langetieg, Max Risch, and Joel Slemrod.
+Revised: Taxing Hidden Wealth: The Consequences of U.S. Enforcement Initiatives for Evasive Foreign Accounts, with Niels Johannesen, Patrick Langetieg, Max Risch, and Joel Slemrod.
 Online Appendix.
-Revise and Resubmit, American Economic Journal: Economic Policy.
+Revised and Resubmitted, American Economic Journal: Economic Policy.

 Optimal Defaults with Normative Ambiguity, with Jacob Goldin.

 Winner: International Institute of Public Finance Young Economists Award, 2018.

 Who Sold During the Crash of 2008-9?
 Evidence from Tax Return Data on Daily Sales of Stock, with Jeffrey Hoopes, Stefan Nagel, Patrick Langetieg, Joel Slemrod, and Bryan Stuart.